-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.423) refers to an Interaction Occurrence as an InteractionUse, and states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.620) refers to an Interaction Occurrence as an InteractionUse, and states:

 An InteractionUse refers to an Interaction.
-The InteractionUse is a shorthand for copying the contents of the referred Interaction where the InteractionUse is.
-To be accurate the copying must take into account substituting parameters with arguments and connect the formal gates with the actual ones.
+The InteractionUse is a shorthand for copying the contents of the referenced Interaction where the InteractionUse is.
+To be accurate the copying must take into account substituting parameters with arguments and connect the formal Gates with the actual ones.